ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/object-types.md

 }
 ```

-With this configuration every `Author` CLR type we return from our resovlers would be assumed to be an `AuthorType`.
+With this configuration every `Author` CLR type we return from our resolvers would be assumed to be an `AuthorType`.

 We can also create schema object types without a backing POCO.